COVID-19 pandemic in South Korea: View of foreign media

 Time magazine and BBC News concluded that the reason for the high number of confirmed cases of the coronavirus in South Korea is thanks to the relative "openness" and "transparency" of South Korean society.
 The rapid spread of the virus was linked with the Shincheonji Church of Jesus, with a significant proportion of the early cases linked to religious services held by the group in Daegu.
 The Blue House announced on 28 February the current status of coronavirus tests in three countries: Korea, the United States, and Japan, and analyzed statistically the reasons why there were so many confirmed cases in South Korea: the number of inspections was 26 or 120 times higher than other countries.
 The cumulative number of inspections was about 53,000 in South Korea, with only 2,000 in Japan and 440 cases examined in the United States.
 After the tests, the rate of confirmed cases was highest in Japan (9.04%), followed by Korea (3.3%) and the United States (3.15%).

 Bloomberg L.P. analyzed the reason for the low death rate in South Korea.
 South Korea experienced serious difficulties during the outbreak of MERS in 2015 due to a lack of test kits.
 Afterwards, the country approved the rapid deployment of COVID-19 test kits, and now they are able to test more than 10,000 people a day.
-In neighbouring Japan, only about 2,700 people in total have been tested for COVID-19 as of 3 March.
+In neighbouring Japan, only about 2,700 people in total had been tested for COVID-19 as of 3 March.
 Officials in Seoul operate "drive-through" testing stations for quick testing.
 Diagnostics company Seegene Inc. is also exporting its test kits to other countries including China, Europe and the US.

 AFP attributed the factors behind the low death rate of South Korea to the rigorous testing and the infected population profile.
 South Korea's widespread testing leads to the identification of mild or asymptomatic cases.
 This lowers the proportion of death among the infected.
 Moreover, the infected population in South Korea has a unique profile.
 Most of the country's infections are linked to the Shincheonji Church of Jesus and most of its members are young women.
 Statistics show that the virus is most deadly among older generations and men.
 So the death rate in South Korea is lower than the rate in other countries.